 The size and scope of this market can be easily recognized when we understand the magnitude of the potential treatment population.
 Afflictions such as epilepsy, migraines, spinal cord injuries, Parkinson's disease and urinary incontinence affect more than 40 million people in the United States alone.

-The National Institutes of Health announced that it had awarded nearly $31 million in fiscal year 2014 to develop new approaches to engage researchers.
+The National Institutes of Health announced that it had awarded nearly $31 million in the fiscal year 2014 to develop new approaches to engage researchers.
 The group's goal is to conduct research that leads to new ways to treat cardiovascular disease by targeting nerves in the heart's nervous system.

 Researchers believe that modulating cardiac electrical signals holds promise as a way to treat heart failure and other common cardiovascular problems.